-ORM TOPICS, PRINCIPLES AND MEASURES PF D · Environmental management system certified to ISO 14001 In addition, Platform Germany holds regular environmental meetings.
+PLATFORM TOPICS, PRINCIPLES AND MEASURES PF D · Environmental management system certified to ISO 14001 In addition, Platform Germany holds regular environmental meetings.
 These review and monitor compliance with threshold values and discuss specific countermeasures in the event of violations.
 Moreover, the responsible authorities conduct regular plant inspections as well.
-For Platform Germany, the following environmental issues, laws and regulations are relevant. • Emission control: Monitoring of existing plants that require a permit under Germany's emission control leg- islation, plants as defined in the 42nd and 44th Ordinances on the Implementation of the Federal Immission Control Act Preparation of permit procedures, monitoring plans and emission reports in accordance with Germany's emission control legislation · Reporting, for example, renewable energy levy, self supply with energy, energy statistics · Preparation and submission of emission statement in accordance with the 11th Ordinance on the Implemen- tation of the Federal Immission Control Act Preparation of applications and support for necessary modifications to existing plants that require a permit under Germany's emission control legislation · Performance of permit procedures and preparation of application documents (permits for new plants in accordance with the 4th Ordinance on the Implementation of the Federal Immission Control Act and permits for modification in accordance with section 16 of the Federal Immission Control Act) PF ITA · Environmental management system certified to ISO 14001 · Transport of chemicals, oil or fuels by qualified subcontractors · Chemicals stored in retention tanks · Safety data sheet for each chemical · Operating instruction for the use of chemicals (including environmental section) · Updating of the "Reporting and analysis of incidents" template
+For Platform Germany, the following environmental issues, laws and regulations are relevant. • Emission control: Monitoring of existing plants that require a permit under Germany's emission control leg- 103 islation, plants as defined in the 42nd and 44th Ordinances on the Implementation of the Federal Immission Control Act Preparation of permit procedures, monitoring plans and emission reports in accordance with Germany's emission control legislation Reporting, for example, renewable energy levy, self supply with energy, energy statistics Preparation and submission of emission statement in accordance with the 11th Ordinance on the Implemen- tation of the Federal Immission Control Act Preparation of applications and support for necessary modifications to existing plants that require a permit under Germany's emission control legislation Performance of permit procedures and preparation of application documents (permits for new plants in accordance with the 4th Ordinance on the Implementation of the Federal Immission Control Act and permits for modification in accordance with section 16 of the Federal Immission Control Act) PF ITA Environmental management system certified to ISO 14001 Transport of chemicals, oil or fuels by qualified subcontractors Chemicals stored in retention tanks Safety data sheet for each chemical Operating instruction for the use of chemicals (including environmental section) Updating of the "Reporting and analysis of incidents" template

-PLATFORM TOPICS, PRINCIPLES AND MEASURES PF CH Environmental management system certified to ISO 140.
-Regular site inspections and, if necessary, refurbishment from containers, tanks and plant components) Water runoff from the site's roads is removed via a rain (pH, TOC, turbidity) and switches automatically to the mainwater is only released to the Rhine after analysis and treated on-site, pumped away for further treatment or with the industrial waste water drainage system.
-The industrial waste water drainage system collects contreated at the site's own plant (AVORA) or transferred dowater stream is also monitored both at the point it leaves system.
-If threshold values are exceeded, it will be auto In 2021, there were ten incidents involving the released was no lasting damage to the environment in any of the non-discharging sumps/cellars, rerouting to emergency functioned well.
-The causes of the substance releases (or tainers) were remedied immediately.
+PLATFORM TOPICS, PRINCIPLES AND MEASURES PF CH Environmental management system certified to ISO 14 Regular site inspections and, if necessary, refurbishmer from containers, tanks and plant components) Water runoff from the site's roads is removed via a rair (pH, TOC, turbidity) and switches automatically to the rainwater is only released to the Rhine after analysis and treated on-site, pumped away for further treatment or via the industrial waste water drainage system.
+The industrial waste water drainage system collects con- treated at the site's own plant (AVORA) or transferred of water stream is also monitored both at the point it lear system.
+If threshold values are exceeded, it will be autor in 2021, there were ten incidents involving the release was no lasting damage to the environment in any of the non-discharging sumps/cellars, rerouting to emergency functioned well.
+The causes of the substance releases ( tainers) were remedied immediately.
 Other measures in employees with additional training on securing loads.
-PF NL Platform Netherlands Environmental management system certified to ISO 140 Various safety precautions for employees, visitors and c rules and regulations.
-Regular ADR inspections are performed (at supply and I (no reportable incidents).
-Various regulations and processes to ensure environmen logistics), handling hazardous waste, handling logistics- substances in accordance with Dutch regulation PGS 15 Complaints process exists Environmental reports are recorded in the incident registion
+PF NL Platform Netherlands Environmental management system certified to ISO 14 Various safety precautions for employees, visitors and or rules and regulations.
+Regular ADR inspections are performed (at supply and (no reportable incidents).
+Various regulations and processes to ensure environme logistics), handling hazardous waste, handling logistics substances in accordance with Dutch regulation PGS 1 Complaints process exists Environmental reports are recorded in the incident regional systems and the incident regional systems and the incident regional systems are recorded in the incident systems are recorded are systems are recorded in the incident systems are recorded in the incident systems are recorded are systems are recorded are systems.